Excerpts from Jim Conrad's

 The above velvet ant moved fast here and there across naked, hard-packed, drought-baked dirt in a large, grossly overgrazed and eroded abandoned field.
 Its bigger-than-ant size, its color pattern and behavior were exactly what one expects of velvet ants.
 Velvet ants actually are wasps, and this one was a female because she was wingless; winged males look more like wasps.
 Not all velvet ants are bright red like this one.
 For example, in this same field and quite nearby, we've seen a brown and white species, Dasymutilla sicheliana.
 Of the two species, this red one is by far the most frequently seen.

-Waldren also makes the point that our species is part of the largest of all known Müllerian mimicry complexes.
+These red and and black velvet ants are part of the largest of all known Müllerian mimicry complexes.
 Müllerian mimicry is when two or more well-defended species mimic one another's warning signals, to their mutual benefit.
-In other words, our velvet ant with its powerful sting uses its attention-getting red-and-black color pattern announce to the world that it's dangerous.
-All red-and-black velvet ants in the large region where such individuals occur and produce similarly painful stings benefit from this warning, because it's so frequently and widely confirmed by negligent victims being stung.
+In other words, our velvet ant with its powerful sting uses its attention-getting red-and-black color pattern to announce its defenses.
+All red-and-black velvet ants in the large region where such individuals occur and produce similarly painful stings benefit from this warning, because it's so frequently and widely confirmed by negligent victims who get stung.
 Sometimes species which are not velvet ants, such as certain spider wasp species, evolve in a way that they benefit by looking like velvet-ant members of their mimicry complex.

 Velvet ant species are solitary parasitoids, in this case meaning that individual females lay their eggs in underground bee and wasp nests, where their hatched young primarily feed on the immature stages of solitary bees and certain kinds of wasps.